LSD Overdose Signs, Symptoms, Risk Factors, Prevention, and Treatment

 - Features of psychosis that don’t immediately end when the LSD trip is over.

-One real danger with LSD is the way in which users quickly develop tolerance for the drug.
+One real danger with LSD is the way in which users quickly develop tolerance to the drug.
 When someone first uses LSD, they are likely to experience the hallucinogenic effects quickly and intensely.
-However, as time goes on, the body builds a tolerance to LSD, and a person who abuses it must use more and more of it to achieve the same high as before.
+However, as time goes on, the body builds a tolerance to LSD, and a person who abuses it must use more and more to achieve the same high as before.

 Given how unpredictable LSD is, taking higher doses is dangerous.
-If someone abuses LSD, it can also increase their tolerance to other hallucinogenic drugs, such as PCP, which results in the person taking more of other unpredictable drugs while attempting to have a “good” trip 2.
-This issue is further complicated by the fact that it is so difficult to control the dose of any illicit drug, particularly one like LSD, which has effective doses in the microgram range.
+If someone abuses LSD, it can also increase their tolerance to other hallucinogenic drugs, such as PCP, which results in the person taking more unpredictable drugs while attempting to have a “good” trip.2 This issue is further complicated by the fact that it is so difficult to control the dose of any illicit drug, particularly one like LSD, which has effective doses in the microgram range.

 The weights of its various delivery forms—such as tablets and blotter papers—can be significantly higher than the dry weight of an “average” LSD dose, so there is an exceptionally large margin for error.
 What this means in practical terms is that one blotter paper could easily carry multiple times the dose that another paper does, so a user can never be sure how much of the drug they are actually consuming, dramatically escalating their odds of overdosing.

-However, it is not physically addictive.
+However, LSD is not physically addictive.
 Users of LSD do not normally crave the drug, and stopping the use of LSD does not lead to symptoms of physical withdrawal (a symptom characteristic of addiction).
-There is not a substantial body of research on LSD dependence, tolerance, and withdrawal, so much remains unknown here 2.
+There is not a substantial body of research on LSD dependence, tolerance, and withdrawal, so much remains unknown here.2

 Preventing LSD Overdose